clamsproject/app-dswt-reader/README.md

 - Requires mmif-python[cv] for the `VideoDocument` helper functions
 - Requires GPU to run docTR model at a reasonable speed
+- Please refer to the requirements.txt for the required libraries and their version information.

 ### Configurable runtime parameter